chenxuan520/cppnet/README.en.md

 1. Use `git clone https://github.com/chenxuan520/cppnet --recurse-submodules` to pull the source code
     1. By default, the ssh version is compiled.
 If you need an ssl-free version, you need to modify the cmake file manually
 2. Run `cd src;./build.sh` to generate the static library in lib
+    - Requires cmake
+    - Requires a compiler that supports C++17
 ## Source code structure
 - The repository structure is as follows
     - cppnet stores all source code and build files